 People who are exempt from quarantine will be told before they arrive in the Falkland Islands.
 The most significant exemption from the requirement to quarantine is for military personnel and military contractors who have been in quarantine in MOD facilities in the United Kingdom for a period of 10 days before their arrival at Mount Pleasant.
-The defence of the Falkland Islands is a key provision and this exemption ensures that military personnel can assume their duties immediately after they arrive.
+The defence of the Falkland Islands is a key priority and this exemption ensures that military personnel can assume their duties immediately after they arrive.
 There are a very few partial exemptions for others who need to leave quarantine to do work that is essential, for example healthcare professionals.

 The requirement to quarantine is reviewed every six weeks, to ensure that it is not in place for any longer than reasonably necessary to protect public health.